FOR PATIENTS

 We are currently working on a more robust directory so that you can easily access that information.
 For now, you’re welcome to contact any practitioner listed to inquire about virtual appointments, availability, fees, and insurance.

-1. Can I join as a patient in the next PRT study?
+Can I join as a patient in the next Pain Reprocessing Therapy study?

-Sure!
-Our current ongoing study is specific to back pain.
-To determine your eligibility and apply, please visit this link: www.redcap.link/backpain.
-Click here to learn more about our last study, published in JAMA Psychiatry.
+Yes!
+Our current study focuses on back pain.
+To apply, visit this link and check your eligibility.
+Learn more about our last study published in JAMA Psychiatry here.

 FOR PRACTITIONERS

-1. When will you be offering more PRT training opportunities?
+When will you be offering more Pain Reprocessing Therapy training opportunities?

-The currently available training sessions are listed here.
-We generally offer training courses every other month, so if you need a different date, do not worry!
-We will post more dates soon as we host several trainings throughout the year.
-Reach out here to join our email list and stay updated as additional trainings become available.
+The currently available certification training sessions are listed here.
+We generally offer certification trainings every other month, along with additional advanced courses by professional discipline: see our Medical Provider Training and Physical and Manual Therapist Training.
+Reach out here to join our email list and stay updated as additional courses become available.

 We require attendance in at least three out of the four live sessions to qualify for PRT certification.
 We understand that fitting this into your schedule can be challenging.
 Still, these sessions are critical in integrating the skills learned in the asynchronous material and involve partner practice and interactive work.